 SECTION 3.
-Provides that, notwithstanding Section 81.020, Government Code, as amended by this Act, a minority member serving on the board on the effective date of this Act continues to serve the term to which the director was appointed.
-Requires, on expiration of the director's term, the president to appoint an at-large director as required by Section 81.020, Government Code, as amended by this Act.
+Provides that, notwithstanding Section 81.020, Government Code, as amended by this act, a minority member serving on the board of directors of the State Bar of Texas on the effective date of this Act continues to serve the term to which the director was appointed.
+Requires, on expiration of the director's term, the president of State Bar of Texas to appoint an outreach director as required by Section 81.020, Government Code, as amended by this Act.